ManjotS/myhelpers/README.md

 ```@reboot	nohup /usr/local/bin/my-binlogger 2>&1 > /var/log/my-binlogger.log &```

 The conf file from conf/ should be placed in /etc/mysql/ (or the path in my-binlogger should be changed).

-## my-makeslave

-Usage: my-makeslave sourceip [localip]

-Run this on the target host to sync with the master.
-Will delete the local mysql directory and stream an xtrabackup from the source.

-The conf file from conf/ should be placed in /etc/mysql/ (or the path in my-makeslave should be changed).

 ## my-slavestatus